-Applicants must have a minimum grade average comparable to a Norwegian C (2,5 or 3,0) in the ECTS.
+Applicants must have a minimum grade average comparable to a Norwegian C (2,5) in the ECTS.

 Applicants with degrees in fields other than social sciences, law or education are expected to demonstrate their knowledge of the circumpolar north and its Indigenous peoples in their statement of purpose (see below).